Royals vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have been chosen as underdogs in 41 games this year and have walked away with the win 13 times (31.7%) in those games.
+- The Royals have won in 13, or 31%, of the 42 contests they have been named as odds-on underdogs this year.

-- Kansas City has a record of 11-27 in games where bookmakers have it as underdogs of at least +105 on the moneyline.
+- This season, Kansas City has won four of its 17 games, or 23.5%, when it's the underdog by at least +150 on the moneyline.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.